gwy15/bankapp/README.md

 Please note that currently it does not support logout.
 You might wanna use the Incognito Window feature in your browser.

+A demo of bankapp is hosted in https://bankapp.gwy15.com.

 # Prepare Environment

 First, prepare your environment.
 You'll need **python 3.9** and **poetry**, which by the way is a